 Dogs and cats are most often bitten around the head and limbs.
 Usually the closer the bite is to the heart the quicker the venom will be absorbed into the pet’s system and distributed around the body.

-The signs of snake bite by a tiger or brown snake are varied.
+The signs of venomous snake bite are varied.
 They may show some or all of the following signs:

 - Sudden weakness followed by collapse.